RiyaMathew-11/expense-share/README.md

-## Expense sharing app with FASTAPI
+## Expense sharing app with FASTAP